Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: A life skill, physical fitness, water safety, confidence.

-Verdict: One of the most worthwhile enrichment activities.
-Swimming is a life skill that cannot be taught through books or apps, provides excellent physical exercise, and Singapore's tropical climate means children encounter water regularly.
-Most early childhood experts consider swimming the single most valuable enrichment activity for preschoolers.
+Verdict: One of the most worthwhile enrichment activities, full stop.
+Swimming is a life skill that no app can teach.
+It builds physical fitness, water safety, and confidence — and given Singapore's climate, your child will encounter water constantly.
+Most early childhood experts consider swimming the single most valuable enrichment investment for preschoolers.

 Arts and Music